davidmashburn/cmpGen/README.rst

 l.sort(key=abs)
 l now is [0,1,-2,3,3,4,-5]

-This pakage is now here just to support legacy version of packages that used this
+This pakage is now here just to support legacy version of packages that used this.
+Again, please don't use this package :)

 Old README for reference: